-Your investment products should be tailored to reflect your risk tolerance.
+The investment products you choose should be tailored to fit your risk profile.

 Your time horizon is a factor that can affect your risk tolerance.
 Time horizons are the fixed point of time in the future when you plan to or need to meet a short- or long-term financial goal.

 During the period between now and your time horizon, you need to be able to build assets and make up losses you might experience.
 For example, if you have a short time horizon (e.g., paying off high-interest debt), you might not be willing or able to take on much risk.
 But if your time horizon is longer (e.g., retirement), you may be willing to take on more risk.

 Building your financial knowledge takes time and effort.
 Reading books, taking courses, staying on top of financial news, and talking about the subject with colleagues or friends are all things you can do to learn more.
 To boost your investment knowledge, our Get Started with Investing video series is a great way to learn investing basics!

 Dollar cost averaging is a strategy that could help you navigate uncertain markets and keep you on track to meet your goals by supporting your efforts to invest regularly.

 This strategy involves contributing the same amount of money at regular intervals towards an investment over a certain time period, regardless of the market price.
 The theory is that over time (especially for those who have longer time horizons), investors may lower their average cost per share and cushion the impact of market volatility.
 Another way to use dollar cost averaging is through a Dividend Reinvestment Plan (DRIP).